Fidaa: Plot

-Meanwhile, Renuka becomes pregnant So, she is advised bed rest by the doctors.
+Meanwhile, Renuka becomes pregnant.
+So, she is advised bed rest by the doctors.
 Bhanu is sent to USA by her father to help Renuka cope up with the pregnancy.
 Varun starts being inconsiderate towards Bhanu during her stay with them.
 This disturbs Bhanu and an argument ensues between them after which she decides to leave for India in a week.
 Before leaving, Bhanu decides to visit her friend in USA and Varun is asked to drop Bhanu at her friend's place.
 On the way when Varun drops her at a bus stop so she can take a bus, both have their final fight.
-Realizing he has hurt her, Varun makes amends and confesses to Bhanu how deeply he loves her and cannot imagine his life with anyone else and that his bad behavior towards her was but a dirty mask to try and get rid of, albeit unsuccessfully, his feelings for her, but since he seeks her happiness, will respect and value her going forward.
+Realizing that he has hurt her, Varun makes amends and confesses to Bhanu that he deeply loves her and cannot imagine his life with anyone else.
+He explains that his bad behavior toward her was merely a mask he used, albeit unsuccessfully, to suppress his feelings for her, and promises that, because he seeks her happiness, he will respect and value her going forward.
 They then decide to stay as friends and he offers to show her America.

 It is during this cross-country USA roadtrip that Bhanu realizes how deep Varun's love for her is and she also rediscovers her own deep feelings for him.
 Before leaving for India, at the airport, Bhanu runs to Varun and hugs him with tearful eyes.
 Varun understands that Bhanu still loves him and a few days later goes to India to ask for her hand in marriage.
 Bhanu's father learns of their feelings for each other, and advises her to follow her heart and marry Varun instead of the man he chose to which she agrees.
 Though happy that she is marrying Varun, she is apprehensive about leaving her father and her village.
 After the wedding ceremony, Bhanu packs her luggage to leave for the USA.
 Renuka then tells her the truth that Varun actually gave up his life in the US and his medical seat and has decided to settle and practice as a Doctor in their village.
 Overjoyed, Bhanu runs to Varun and asks him how he could make such a big sacrifice to which he answers that wherever she is, it is his world because he loves her a lot.
 Varun decides to establish a hospital in the village and they live happily thereafter.